kennyldc/crispy-computing-machine/README.md

 ## 7. Inference :arrows_counterclockwise:

 Our product consists in doing online prediction taking advantage of the low cost inside the GCP.
-For the most part of our MVP, devices with only CPU are enough while more sophisticated neural networks could use GPUs.

-## 8. Compute

-Same as with inference, for the most part of our MVP devices with only CPU are enough.
-More sophisticated iterations and models, particularly in the natural language processing side, could use devices with GPU.

 We wil only do inference when the user make the request for a specific currency in a specific period of time.

+## 8. Compute :computer:

+For the most part of our data product, devices with only CPU are enough while more sophisticated neural networks could use GPUs.

+Only one device is enough and we are currently working in a VM with 2 vCPUs, 7.5 GB RAM, and TensorFlow 2.8 as the environment.
+We do not foresee having issues with billing.

 ## 9. MVP